Holy Himalaya Eco Trek

 7 hours

 On this day, we descend to Dumje before following a shaded trail along the lush banks above the Shiar Khola.
 Crossing two old wood cantilever footbridges high above deep side canyons, we reach our camp near Ripchet, a ridgetop village surrounded by fertile farmland.
-The narrow, winding, stone-lined trails through the village offer unexpected turns and are delightful to explore, providing a glimpse into the ancient charm of Ripchet.
-Crossing high wood footbridges over rocky canyons adds an adventurous touch to our journey, making for a memorable day of trekking.
+Narrow, serpentine, stone-flagged paths through the village make delightful exploration with their unexpected twists and turns, affording views of ancient Ripchet.
+High wood footbridges crossing over rocky canyons add an adventure element to our journey and will make for a day of memorable trekking.

 22